morzack/Sakurajima-Scouting/docs/index.md

 ## How to interpret this

-The OPR recoreded is extremely useful to see what teams are good overall, however it doesn't really give the full picture when it comes to skill.
+The OPR recorded is extremely useful to see what teams are good overall, however it doesn't really give the full picture when it comes to skill.
-I'd reccomend pairing the OPR data with qualitative data that determines what it is that a team specializes in.
+I'd recomend pairing the OPR data with qualitative data that determines what it is that a team specializes in.

 When interpreting the score graph the easiest thing to look at is the red trendline, as that can show team performance as matches progress.
 Obviously a positive slope is good, and any massive dips should be recorded and checked by looking at the OPR.